 Lack of language competences due to foreign background or different language origins, isn't the only obstacle to surmount.
-Children with hearing disability may have difficulties to communicate with their peers, especially when in pre-school services.
+Children with hearing disability may have difficulties to communicate with their peers.
 However, as noted by Monte San Michele in Italy, special needs teachers, such as communication assistants (see 4.2.1.4 External figures participation) may help to establish a better relational climate between peers.